torvalds/linux/Documentation/arch/arm/ixp4xx.rst

 Intel also made the IXCP1100 CPU for sometime which is an IXP4xx stripped of much of the network intelligence.

-2. Linux Support
+2. GNU/Linux Support

-Linux currently supports the following features on the IXP4xx chips:
+GNU/Linux currently supports the following features on the IXP4xx chips:

 - Dual serial ports
 - PCI interface